9 Fun Swimming Pools in Sonoma County

 Two meticulously-maintained pools in Santa Rosa offer fun-in-the-water time for people of all ages, with lifeguards on duty, lockers to store valuables, and concession stands offering food and beverages.
 Fees are $5 for adults 18-54 and $4 for children 2-17 (various passes are available).

 This 320-acre gem of a park, surrounded by beautiful rising hills, is home to a lake, ponds, woodlands, grasslands and spring-through-summer wildflowers.
 Among many popular attractions here: the park's 3-acre spring-fed swimming lagoon, which is open from Memorial Day weekend through Labor Day.
 The lagoon has a nice beach and lifeguards on duty.
-This place is extremely family-friendly, admission is free (there is a $7 parking fee, though).
+This place is extremely family-friendly, and admission is free (but there is a $7 parking fee).

 There is also an inflatable water park in the swimming lagoon.
 Designed for children 6 and older (adults, too), it features slides, bounce islands and bridges, a trampoline and more.
-It's open from 11 a.m.-6 p.m. and requires an all-day entry fee of $10/children, $15/adults and $45/family of four.
+It's open from 11 a.m.-6 p.m. and admission to the water park is $10 per person; children must be 6 or older, 42 inches or taller, and know how to swim.

 Find more things to do in Sonoma County in summer.